 Many compounds of potassium have been used since the early days of human civilization.
 The large difference between the first and second ionization energy suggests the preferred oxidation number or state of the potassium will be +1.

 The physical and chemical properties of potassium can be readily understood in terms of its outer electronic configuration.
 It has only one electron in the s-orbital over a noble gas core.
-Due to very low first ionization energy, potassium losing one electron to form K+ cation.
+Due to the very low first ionization energy, it loses one electron to form a K+ cation.

 |Melting point||63.5 °C, 146.3 °F|

 |Boiling point||759 °C, 1398 °F|

 |Crystal structure||body-centered cubic crystal lattice (bcc)|

 All the alkali metals like Li, Na, K, Rb, and Cs are widely distributed in the earth’s crust of our nature.
 With the increasing atomic number, the elements become rare.
 Sylvite (KCl), sylvinite (KCl, NaCl), and Carnallite (KCl, MgCl2, 6H2O) are the most common ores of potassium metal.

 Like sodium, K salts are also leached out from the silicon minerals by the action of the weather.
 The soluble minerals of the metal are called potash.
 A massive deposit of potash is found in many places of the world like Germany, the United Kingdom, and Canada.

 There are 25 known isotopes of potassium but only three like 39K, 40K, and 41K are found in nature.
 The radioactive isotopes of K have been used as tracers in studies of weathering and medicine.